avpnusr/nzbget/README.md

 **nzbget in container with multiarch support**
 ===

-Image is automatically updated, when a new version of nzbget arrives.
+Image is automatically updated, when a new version of nzbget is available.

 The container is lightweight and based on alpine Linux.